AdaGold/betsy/README.md

 - Quantity must be greater than 0

 #### Review
 - Rating must be present
 - Rating must be an integer
 - Rating must be between 1 and 5

 ## Submission Guidelines
 Your final project must be deployed to [Heroku](http://heroku.com).
 Your team will open a single pull request for the entire project.
 Include the link to your Heroku deployment in the PR's description.

-Your `README` file on your Github repo should contain a link to your live site.

 ## Team Leaders
 Each team will have team leaders who are responsible for keeping track of each team member's contributions.
 Rotate leader roles at the beginning of each week; every team member should be in at least one leader role during the project.